Event sampling methodology: Types

-Strengths of ESM
+Strengths

 There are many strengths to using ESM.
 The first is that it highlights the possible situations and roles that behavior may be contingent upon.
 That is, it serves as a demonstration of the interaction between the person and the context and provides insight to the contingencies of behavior.
 A second strength of ESM is that it provides ecological validity because the data is collected in the participant's natural environment, and this allows greater generalizability of the resulting data.
 Another strength is that it provides an excellent tool to measure individual differences and the differences the emerge or change over time.
 The fact that ESM avoid some of the typical problems of ESM is a fourth strength.
 With typical self-report measures, there can be concerns with memory or recall bias where participants may have difficulty recalling the past.
 A final strength of ESM is that is serves as a demonstration of the usefulness of multi methods assessment.
 The results and application of ESM are most useful when they are used in combination with global reports, for instance.

-Limitations of ESM
+Limitations

 ESM has several disadvantages.
 One of the disadvantages of ESM is it can sometimes be perceived as invasive and intrusive by participants.
 ESM also leads to possible self-selection bias.
 It may be that only certain types of individuals are willing to participate in this type of study creating an unrepresentative sample.
 Another concern is related to participant cooperation.
 Participants may not be actually fill out their diaries at the specified times and concern has been raised difference in diary format may be influential in compliance.
 However recent research found that research that focuses on mean levels, between-person differences, and correlations among variables are less likely to be impacted by the difference between electronic and paper diary methods.
 Research reported that some participants experience the repeated assessments as taxing.
 Further concerns are related to the fact that ESM may substantively change the phenomenon being studied.
 Reactivity or priming effects may occur, such that repeated measurement may cause changes in the participants' experiences.
 This method of sampling data is also highly vulnerable to common method variance.

 Further, it is important to think about whether or not an appropriate dependent variable is being used in an ESM design.
 For example, it might be logical to use ESM in order to answer research questions which involve dependent variables with a great deal of variation throughout the day.
 Thus, variables such as change in mood, change in stress level, or the immediate impact of particular events may be best studied using ESM methodology.
 However, it is not likely that utilizing ESM will yield meaningful predictions when measuring someone performing a repetitive task throughout the day, when outcomes are long-term in nature (e.g., coronary heart problems), or inherently stable variables.